 Gifting as an estate planning strategy is not as simple as deciding whom to give gifts to and then giving them.
 Individuals and couples that gift must file gift tax returns with the IRS each year.
 Additionally, there is both an annual and a lifetime component to the federal gift tax exemption.
 Individuals and couples who gift must consider that the total amount of gifts that they give during their lifetime reduces the estate tax exemption that will apply to their estate upon their passing.
 The reduction is equal to the value of the gifts given, so it is vital that individuals and couples who are considering gifting consider the total picture of how the estate tax exemption and the gift tax exemption would work out if they followed a specific plan for giving during their lifetime.

 If you would like to consider whether gifting would help you accomplish your estate planning goals, Wichita attorney J. Joseph Weber can help you understand whether and how gifting could work with your current estate planning strategy.
 Gifting is just one of a diverse array of estate planning tools you can use to design an estate plan that enables you to experience security during your lifetime as well as peace of mind that your estate will accomplish the things you want it to achieve upon the event of our passing.
-Please call our office to schedule your no-obligation consultation, at 316-265-7802, or contact us through our website.
+Please call our office to schedule your no-obligation consultation or contact us through our website.